 Deep sleep and REM are arguably the most important when it comes to recouping from stress.
 “We know that deep sleep, or stage 3 sleep, is involved in hormonal restoration and cellular detoxification,” Dr. Jagadeesan says.
 “The brain is very active during the day, and when cells are active, they produce a lot of byproducts, so it’s in stage 3 sleep that all those byproducts get cleared away.”

 This “cleansing” is needed for your brain to work optimally and to deal with your day-to-day tasks.
-But if it doesn’t happen, the cells becomes even more active, then eventually fatigue and send out a stress signal to your brain, Dr. Jagadeesan says.
+But if it doesn’t happen, the cells become even more active, then eventually fatigue and send out a stress signal to your brain, Dr. Jagadeesan says.

 REM sleep, meanwhile, which is when you dream, is key for helping you work out problems.
 It’s involved in intelligence and what’s called memory consolidation.
 “This is the stage where you purge unwanted memories, consolidate wanted ones, and make associations with memories,” Dr. Jagadeesan says.
 “Any time stress disturbs sleep, it will directly affect the amount of deep sleep and REM sleep you get.”